Meteorology Student Clubs

 Local Student Chapter of the AMS/NWA

 The WKU local student chapter of the American Meteorological Society/National Weather Association was originally established as an AMS chapter only in 2007.
 In 2012 we began a joint chapter of both the AMS & the NWA.
 The local chapter serves as the meteorological professional organization on campus.
-We hold monthly meetings and have had NWS employees, alumni such as Tony Bedel, and our own professor Dr. Durkee to come speak to students.
-Recent activities for the chapter have included attending the AMS annual meeting in Austin, TX, participating in Relay for Life, & volunteering with the NWS Nashville at the Nashville Severe Weather Awareness Day.
-During the summer of 2013, the chapter hosted its 1st annual Weather Camp for middle school students with the 2nd annual Weather Camp being held since then during the summer of 2014.
+We hold monthly meetings and have had NWS employees, recent alumni, and regional broadcast meteorologists come speak to students.
+Recent activities for the chapter have included attending the AMS annual meeting, participating in the Relay for Life, & volunteering with the NWS Nashville office at the Nashville Severe Weather Awareness Day.
+During the summer of 2013, the chapter hosted its 1st annual Weather Camp for middle school students and has offered the camp each summer.
 The local chapter has also encouraged social engagement through bowling nights and going out for dinner with some of our professional guests.
 Finally, we have made recent visits to the NWS offices in Louisville and Nashville as well.